alyssa-denary/coding-notes/DOM-manipulation/Event Listeners.md

 ```
 	- Note only difference in js is event type.
 	- Prints to console whenever any char change occurs/ each state the input was in
+	- Much more useful for 99% of cases
 ![[Screen Shot 2022-11-15 at 10.37.18 AM.png]]